-I say unequivocally, “yes,” having had the opportunity to get on board for a two-day preview voyage out of Boston.
+I say unequivocally, “yes,” having had the opportunity to get on board for a voyage.
 This feat of engineering from Finland that took two years and $800 million to build is a marvel to explore and a must see at sea.

-Royal Caribbean’s mother ship (or should I say “monster ship”) Freedom holds 1,000 more passengers than the previous Mum of all pleasure vessels, Cunard’s Queen Mary 2.
-Of course, since that debut - The Oasis and Allure of the Seas are even bigger and potentially better - I'll let you know once I go.
+Royal Caribbean’s mother ship (or should I say “monster ship”) Freedom and sister ship Independence hold 1,000 more passengers than the previous Mum of all pleasure vessels, Cunard’s Queen Mary 2.
+Of course, since that debut – The Quantum, Oasis and Allure of the Seas are even bigger and potentially better.

 Royal Caribbean was hard pressed to improve upon their own Voyager class series, and cruisers will find pleasing similarities in the new Freedom, with some seriously ramped up recreation – like the first-ever shipboard surfing park and tons to do on board amongst all this gross tonnage (160,000).